Every student deserves an opportunity to succeed.

 Reading Challenges

-Thirty-five percent of fourth graders are proficient readers.
+Thirty-one percent of fourth graders are proficient readers.
 Think about that.
 Up to fourth grade, one of the major focuses for kids in school is learning to read.
 After fourth grade, it is an essential skill needed to keep pace in school and become successful learners.

 Math Challenges